bsyouness/ScalaSparkInsight/README.md

 To run the executables on the example data, run `./run.sh`.
 I am running sbt 0.13.9 on Ubuntu 14.04.3.

-The tests are not currently implemented, but you will be able to run the tests, by running `./run_test.sh`.
+The tests are not currently implemented, but once they are, you will be able to run the tests by running `./run_test.sh`.

 ## Challenge Summary